ccao-data/model-sales-val/README.md

 Around **7.2%** of the total sales have some sort of `Outlier` classification.
 Within that 7.2%, the makeup of the outlier distribution is approximately as follows:

 <!--
+/*
+This query is used to generate the proportion of different outlier types /*

 WITH TotalRecords AS (
     SELECT COUNT(*) as total_count
     FROM sale.flag